 (Note: When the DHCP server is operational there should be a small green arrow next to the server’s name.
 You may need to close and reopen the DHCP configuration tool to see this.)

-On the XP workstation:
+On the 10 workstation:

 Open Start->Control Panel->Network Connections->Local Area Connection.